tristenkurutz/tristenkurutz/README.md

 ## Howdy!👋 I'm Tristen!

 ## About me:
 I am a 4th year Software Engineering major at RIT!
-I currently specialize in automation and full-stack web development.<br>I have interned for M&T Bank two Summers in a row (2024/2025), and an incoming full-stack intern for Innovative Systems.
-I am currently looking for a Spring 2026 and/or Summer 2026 co-op!
+I currently specialize in automation and full-stack web development. <br>I have interned for M&T Bank two Summers in a row (2024/2025), and an incoming full-stack intern for Innovative Systems. <br>I am currently looking for a Spring 2026 and/or Summer 2026 co-op!

 I am fluent in these languages...<br>
 [![Python](https://img.shields.io/badge/python-3670A0?style=flat&logo=python&logoColor=ffdd54)](https://img.shields.io/badge/python-3670A0?style=flat&logo=python&logoColor=ffdd54)